Abdelhadi963/hInject/README.md

 ## UAC Bypass

 **hInject** includes a UAC bypass implementation for **CVE-2024-6769**, based on [fortra/CVE-2024-6769](https://github.com/fortra/CVE-2024-6769).
-The bypass is converted into position-independent shellcode using [Donut](https://github.com/TheWover/donut) and embedded as a resource.
-It can be triggered with the `--elevate` flag.
+The bypass is converted into position-independent shellcode using [Donut](https://github.com/TheWover/donut) It can be triggered with the `--elevate` flag.
 The required DLLs can be pulled from a remote server.
 Note that the bypass is not guaranteed to work and may require administrative privileges in some cases.

 For details, see the [fortra/CVE-2024-6769](https://github.com/fortra/CVE-2024-6769) repository.